ferrous-systems/embedded-trainings-2020/beginner/README.md

 ## Radio in

-In this section we'll explore the `recv` method of the Radio API.
+In this section we'll explore the `recv_timeout` method of the Radio API.
 As the name implies, this is used to listen for packets.
-The method will block the program execution until a packet is received.
+The method will block the program execution until a packet is received or the specified timeout has expired.
 We'll continue to use the Dongle in this section; it should be running the `loopback` application; and the `serial-term` application should also be running in the background.

 The `loopback` application running on the Dongle will broadcast a radio packet after receiving one over channel 20.
 The contents of this outgoing packet will be the contents of the received one but reversed.

 Open the `src/bin/radio-recv.rs` file and click the "Run" button.

+*Important note* the Dongle expects the packet to contain only ASCII characters and will not respond to packets that contain non-ASCII data.
+If you only send packets that contain byte string literals *with no escaped characters* (e.g. `b"hello"`) then this requirement will be satisfied.
+At the same time the Dongle will always respond with ASCII data so calling `str::from_utf8` on the response should never fail, unless the packet contents got corrupted in the transmission but the CRC should detect this scenario.

-The Dongle will response as soon as it receives a packet.
+The Dongle will respond as soon as it receives a packet.
 If you insert a delay between the `send` operation and the `recv` operation in the `radio-recv` program this will result in the DK not seeing the Dongle's response.
+So try this: add a `timer.delay(x)` call before the `recv_timeout` call; try different values of `x` and observe what happens.

+Having log statements between `send` and `recv_timeout` can also cause packets to be missed so try to keep those two calls as close to each other as possible and with as little code in between as possible.

-In a fully IEEE 802.15.4 compliant implementation one can mark a packet as "requires acknowledgment".
+> NOTE In a fully IEEE 802.15.4 compliant implementation one can mark a packet as "requires acknowledgment".
 The recipient must respond to these packets with an acknowledgment packet; if the sender doesn't receive the acknowledgment packet it will re-transmit the packet.
-This feature is part of the MAC layer and not implemented in the `Radio` API we are using so packet loss is possible even when the radios are close enough to communicate.
+This feature is part of the MAC layer and improves packet delivery rate but it is not implemented in the `Radio` API we are using so packet loss is possible even when the radios are close enough to communicate.

 ## Radio puzzle

-> TODO(japaric) before this section maybe cover collision avoidance

 For this section you'll need to flash the `puzzle.hex` program on the Dongle.
 Follow the instructions from the "nRF52840 Dongle" section but flash the `puzzle.hex` program instead of the `loopback.hex` one -- don't forget to put the Dongle in bootloader mode before invoking `dongle-flash`.

-Like in the previous sections the Dongle will listen for radio packets over channel 20 while also logging messages over a USB/serial interface.
+Like in the previous sections the Dongle will listen for radio packets -- this time over channel 25 -- while also logging messages over a USB/serial interface.

 Open the `beginner/apps` folder in VS Code; then open the `src/bin/radio-puzzle.rs` file.